-However, one time, when one of the sons got to the centre with country food, they were told by staff that the food that they were bringing would have to stay in the freezer for two weeks prior to consumption because of COVID-19.
-That doesn't make sense at all.
-These are people from within Nunavut, and they are simply trying to bring Inuit food to an elder.
-That really hurts to hear.
+This might not make sense, but there is a patient housed there from Nunavut whose sons visit and often they bring traditional country food for their father.
+However, when one of the sons got to the centre, they were told by staff that the food they brought would have to be sequestered in the freezer for two weeks.
+They stated that this requirement of setting it aside prior to consumption was due to COVID-19.
+That is simply administrative overkill, with no logic.
+These are people from within Nunavut and they are bringing traditional Inuit food to an elder who is hungering for their food.
+That is painful to even hear about.

-Can the minister explain to us if there is a policy that; involves a two-week isolation period for frozen food, where they have to be kept in the fridge for two weeks?
+I wonder if the minister can explain to us if there is a policy that involves a twoweek isolation period for frozen food followed by staff at that facility, where they have to be kept in the freezer for two weeks.
+Is there such a policy?
 Thank you, Mr. Speaker.